HEFTIEProject/heftie-textbook/book/4-processing.md

 This makes parallelising very simple - we can write a function that takes one chunk (an array), and returns another chunk (another array) that has the same shape.

 Before we get into this we'll setup a few helper functions.
-First, a function that generates slices for every chunk in a Zarr array:
+First, a function that generates the array indices of every chunk in a Zarr array:

 ```{code-cell} ipython3
 from rich import print as pprint